 - Pollen in Philadelphia runs in three overlapping waves: tree (Feb-May), grass (May-Aug), weed (Sep-Nov).

-- The single highest-leverage move is starting daily antihistamine + daily nasal steroid 2-4 weeks before your season lands, not after symptoms start.
+- The single highest-leverage move is starting daily antihistamine + daily nasal steroid 2-4 weeks before your season begins, rather than after symptoms start.

 - Indoor air matters more than outdoor avoidance.
 MERV 13 HVAC filter year-round captures both pollen (10-100 µm) and PM2.5; HEPA in the bedroom is the high-value add-on.